davidmeredith/devsGuidebook/devGuidebook.md

 The Special Case Pattern is one example for modelling your domain types in such a way that the absence of value is explicitly modelled in your domain making illegal program states and crashes more unlikely.
 However, you can go a lot further using Algebraic Data Types (ADTs).
 ADTs combine ‘Product Types’ for modelling aggregation such as a C/Golang/Rust ‘structs’ or Java's Record type with ‘Sum Types’ for modelling choice, also known as ‘Union Types’ or ‘Tagged Unions’.
 This simple combination of aggregation and choice is deceptively powerful and shows up in many programming languages to model domains, return types and function arguments:

 - Product Types are great for modelling aggregation, and include immutable data classes such as records, data objects, and structs.
-They are called ‘Product Types’ because their state ‘when considered as a whole’ is the cartesian product of their data.
+They are called ‘Product Types’ because their state ‘when considered as a whole’ is the Cartesian product of their data.

 - Sum Types can be used to represent choice and are polymorphic - an abstraction such as a marker/type interface with a fixed set of implementing subtypes (e.g., ‘sealed’ classes or interfaces in Kotlin/Java, ‘enum’ in Rust, ‘Union’ types in Python).
 They are called Sum Types because the set of possible types is the sum (union) of the total allowable set.